51bitquant/binance-tradingview-webhook-bot/README.md

 Follow the following step you can create your own Binance tradingview webhook bot.

-## 1. buy an server、 domain and install nginx software.
+## 1. buy a server、 domain and install the nginx software.
 If you don't have a server, you need to buy a server and a domain.
 Then resolve your domain to your server ip.